quicwg/base-drafts/draft-ietf-quic-http.md

 push stream, this MAY be treated as a stream error of type H3_STREAM_CREATION_ERROR.

-The server MUST include a value in the ":authority" pseudo-field for which the server is authoritative (see {{connection-reuse}}).
+The server MUST include a value in the ":authority" pseudo-header field for which the server is authoritative (see {{connection-reuse}}).
 A client SHOULD send a CANCEL_PUSH frame upon receipt of a PUSH_PROMISE frame carrying a request for which it does not consider the server authoritative.
 If the pushed response arrives on a push stream, this MAY be treated as a stream error of type H3_STREAM_CREATION_ERROR.